Thursday 25 and Friday 26 November 2021

 - Limited to a maximum of 40 participants per working group.

-- All abstract submitters (successful and unsuccessful) will be given priority registration.
+- All abstract submitters (successful and unsuccessful) who meet the abstract submission criteria will be given priority registration.
 Note: single case reports cannot be accepted and will not count as abstracts.

 - Remaining places will be allocated on a first come, first served basis.

 IMPORTANT: OPEN TO EPNS MEMBERS ONLY

 Participants must be EPNS members who have paid their 2021 annual membership fee to attend this Research Meeting.
 If you are not a member, please email email@example.com for more information or apply here: https://www.epns.info/become-an-epns-member/new-membership-application/